dfo-osdt/osp-docs/docs/en/account/account-customization.md

 #### Email

-The email associated with your account will appear in gray.
+The email associated with your account will appear in gray and cannot be edited.
 This email is also used to log in to your Open Science Portal account.
 If you would like to make changes to the email, please email the [Open Science Portal Support Team](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca).